andrew/ultimate-awesome/README.md

 - [awesome-and-novel-works-in-slam](https://github.com/runjtu/awesome-and-novel-works-in-slam) - Collecting some new ideas for slam (Semantic, 3DGS, BEV, Nav, LLM, Multi-session) and will update this repo weekly, for both engineering and academic usings.
 - [awesome-janet](https://github.com/ahungry/awesome-janet) - Curated list of awesome Janet things.
 - [awesome-ai-repositories](https://github.com/altengineer/awesome-ai-repositories) - A curated list of open source repositories for AI Engineers.
+- [Awesome-AI-For-Security](https://github.com/AmanPriyanshu/Awesome-AI-For-Security) - A curated list of tools, papers, and datasets for applying AI to cybersecurity tasks.
+This list primarily focuses on modern AI technologies like Large Language Models (LLMs), Agents, and Multi-Modal systems and their applications in security operations.
 - [awesome-agent-learning](https://github.com/artnitolog/awesome-agent-learning) - Guides, courses & reading lists for learning to build autonomous LLM agents.
 - [awesome-healthcare-datasets](https://github.com/geniusrise/awesome-healthcare-datasets) - Healthcare and biomedical datasets, for AI/ML.
 - [awesome-claude-code-and-skills](https://github.com/GetBindu/awesome-claude-code-and-skills) - A collection of Claude Skills.